 Once, exhausted after a long day, I let my body droop from the edge of my couch to lay next to my dog on the floor.
-Hoping I could live the comfortable life that my dog does without a worry in the world, I stared into my dog’s innocent eyes and sought comfort – comfort of her gentle, furry touch, her warmth and a beating heart, her loyal love, and encouragement to get up another day to take care of her.
-In our silent exchange of emotions, as I laid quietly wiping my tears, I was in disbelief.
+Hoping I could live the comfortable life that my dog does without a worry in the world, I stared into my dog’s innocent eyes and sought comfort – the comfort of her gentle, furry touch, her warmth and a beating heart, her loyal love, and encouragement to get up another day to take care of her.
+In our silent exchange of emotions, as I lay quietly wiping my tears, I was in disbelief.
 Though my feelings may have been precipitated by my rough day and already heightened emotions, they were indisputable: I was finally feeling what it feels like to trust another being.

 Trust is a funny thing.
 Trust may build quickly or slowly, but it often catches me off guard with its presence.
 And when trust is broken, the feeling of betrayal has so many facets and phases – anger, sadness, feeling lost, unsafe and unloved.